Workplace Investigations Training for HR Professionals and Workplace Investigators

-- Sexual harassment at work
+- Sexual harassment investigations

-- Data Protection breaches
+- Data protection breaches

 - Disciplinary and grievance matters

-- Health and Safety concerns
+- Health and safety concerns

-- Safeguarding
+- Safeguarding investigations

-- Customer and Service complaints
+- Customer and service complaints

-Who is this Workplace Investigation Training for ?
+Who Is This Workplace Investigation Training For?

 Workplace Investigation Training Course Content